awsdocs/amazon-cloudwatch-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 1. \(Optional\) To add this graph to a CloudWatch dashboard, choose **Actions**, **Add to dashboard**\.

 **To view available metrics by namespace, dimension, or metric using the AWS CLI**
 Use the [list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command to list CloudWatch metrics\.
-For a list of the namespaces, metrics, and dimensions for all services that publish metrics, see [AWS Services That Publish CloudWatch Metrics](aws-services-cloudwatch-metrics.md)\.
+For a list of the namespaces, metrics, and dimensions for all services that publish metrics, see [AWS services that publish CloudWatch metrics](aws-services-cloudwatch-metrics.md)\.

 The following example specifies the `AWS/EC2` namespace to view all the metrics for Amazon EC2\.